-SUBSTANCE AND ADDICTIONS COUNSELING
+SUBSTANCE ABUSE COUNSELING

 Acknowledging that you need help is never easy, but it’s one of the best things you can do for yourself.